 R&S®GSRM employs a multicore architecture that allows it to keep up with the performance requirements of ever-growing IP traffic rates.
 It utilizes easy-to-use REST APIs, providing direct integration with end solutions such as NPBs, without vendor lock-in.
 It can support 3G, LTE and 5G NSA networks as well as all standard network interfaces such as Gn, S1-U, S11 and S5.

 The volume and diversity of data on mobile networks is only going to increase over the years, making the challenges of load balancing evermore pertinent.
 In this context, smart load balancing through subscriber awareness can make the difference between a struggling and thriving mobile network.
-For this reason, NPB vendors can benefit from integrating R&S®GSRM into their equipment, strengthening their business by improving mobile network operations.
+For this reason, network packet broker vendors can highly benefit from integrating R&S®GSRM into their equipment, strengthening their business by improving mobile network operations.